yashbhatter10/sarvam-insurance-voicebot/docs/SUBMISSION_NOTE.md

 # Submission Note — Aarav, Star Health and Allied Insurance Voicebot

-> One-page note attached to the Monday submission email alongside the report PDF and the live URL.
-This explains what was built, what was deliberately skipped, and why.
+> This explains what was built, what was deliberately skipped, and why.

 ---